Assignments with Sample Additional Questions

 fluke), Beef tapeworm?
 Are they nematodes?
 Trematodes?
 Cestodes?
 Which

 leukocytes are most effective against these pathogens?
-What infections
+Which of these

-are mebendazole used for?
-What infections are praziquantel used for?
+infections is mebendazole used for?
+What infections are praziquantel